CapKenR/blog/what-is-container-orchestration-kubernetes-version/what-is-container-orchestration-kubernetes-version.md

 ## Demonstrate Failures

-We'll start by demonstrating an all to typical upgrade failure scenario.
+We'll start by demonstrating an all too typical upgrade failure scenario.
 As with Swarm, Kubernetes has quite a few options for detecting upgrade failures and automatically rolling back to the previous version.
 In this case, we're going to assume the upgrade succeeded but we found a problem post-upgrade.
 There are still several options available to us.
 You could use the `kubectl rollout` feature for deployments.
 (See [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) in the Kubernetes documentation.)
 However, we're a big believer in our current state matching our desired state along with matching what we have under source control.
 So, we'll update the deployment specification with an old image tag and apply it.
 (Or, maybe, we'll revert the change in our source and our CI/CD pipeline will apply it for us.)
 In any case, we'll see a rolling update to the pods.

 Now, we'll demonstrate the failure of a container by deleting a pod.
 You will see the scheduler notices almost immediately that the current state, i.e. 3 pods, doesn't match the desired state, i.e. 4 pods, so it starts another one.

 To simulate a server failure, I'm going to shutdown one of the worker nodes with the private cloud taint.
 Since my cluster is hosted in AWS, I'll use the AWS console to stop the instance.
 Again, the scheduler sees the current state doesn't match the desired state so it starts another pod on one of the available worker nodes.
 What you may not notice in this video is that it takes over 5 minutes before the new pods are created.
 (The video is playing 10x speed.)
 This is due to the default `pod-eviction-timeout` of 5m0s along with a few other related parameters.
 For a detailed discussion of this topic and what you can do to reduce it, say from 5m40s to 46s, see [Improving Kubernetes reliability: quicker detection of a Node down](https://fatalfailure.wordpress.com/2016/06/10/improving-kubernetes-reliability-quicker-detection-of-a-node-down/).

-Finally, to simulate a site or datacenter failure, I'll use the AWS console to stop the worker node with the private cloud taint.
+Finally, to simulate a site or datacenter failure, I'll again use the AWS console to stop the other worker node with the private cloud taint.
 As before, another pod is started.
 More significantly, the last two scenarios can be viewed as disaster recovery.
 One site, our private cloud, is down and all the work has been migrated to our other site, our public cloud.
 This will work in any similar situation, i.e. two on-premises datacenters, an on-premises datacenter with a co-location facility, an on-premises datacenter with a public cloud (hybrid cloud), or two public clouds (multi-cloud).

 ## Resetting